top of page

 Welcome to the second harvest – the harvest of fruits and vegetables.

 The Autumn Equinox, also known as Mabon, or Fall, is the second of the three Pagan harvest festivals.
-Some may also call this time Harvest Home Festival, which is more often celebrated near the end of September, aligning with the changing of the light.
+Our farming Ancestors of the past would have called it "Harvest Home" Festival, which is more often celebrated near the end of September, aligning with the last day of the harvest.

 🍂 September – Season of Mists, Magic & the Witch

 Ahh, September, the season of mists and mellow fruitfulness, that famous line, taken from the poem "To Autumn," which was written by one of our most famous English Romantic poets, John Keats.
-It's one of his most celebrated works, known for its rich imagery and depiction of the autumn season, and highlights how deeply this season resonates within us.
+It's one of his most celebrated works, known for its rich imagery and depiction of the Autumn season, and highlights how deeply this season resonates within us.

-– and of course, it's also the season of the witch!
+........and of course, it's also the season of the witch!

 We love it - Autumn colours, pumpkin spice everything, longer nights, candles!